-An AP member asked if the state plans to open more BRFA.
+An AP member asked if the state plans to open more BRFAs.
 Council staff said that after the BRFAs were opened in 2019, the Board of Land and Natural Resources (BLNR) asked that DAR review the data to determine the positive and negative impacts of the opening.
-Following that report, then the BLNR would decide on the remaining 8 BRFAs.
-Helyer reported it is difficult to tease out this information if no fishing was happening in the BRFA.
+Following that report, the BLNR would decide on the remaining eight BRFAs.
+Helyer reported it is difficult to tease out this information if no fishing is being reported in the BRFA.

 Helyer asked the AP if they were aware of fishing occurring in the four opened BRFAs.
 An AP member reported that in Maui there is no fishing occurring in the Hana BRFA.
+The AP did not know if fishermen were fishing in the other BRFAs.

-He asked if there was any research done in and out of the BRFA.
+An AP member asked if there was any research done in and out of the BRFAs.
 Another member reported that PIFSC's Ben Richards did an analysis of the BRFA.
 An AP member said that the BRFAs in place restricted fishermen's ability to rotate their areas on their own accord.